loopbackio/loopback.io/pages/en/lb4/Using-components.md

 import { AuthenticationComponent } from "@loopback/authentication";

 const app = new RestApplication();
-// Add component to Application, which provides bindings for
+// Add component to Application, which provides bindings used to resolve
-// authenticate sequence action app.component(AuthenticationComponent);
+// authenticated requests in a Sequence. app.component(AuthenticationComponent);
 ```